Devristo/phpws/README.md

  * Open port for the server
  * PHP OpenSSL module to run a server over a encrypted connection

+* Composer dependencies *
+These will be installed automatically when using phpws as a composer package.

+ * Reactphp
+ * ZF2 Logger

 *Client*
  * PHP 5.3
  * Server that implements the HyBi (#8-#12) draft version